Association of pancreatic polypeptide with mild cognitive impairment varies by APOE ε4 allele

 Digital Object Identifier (DOI)

 Roberts, Rosebud O.; Aakre, Jeremiah A.; Cha, Ruth H.; Kremers, Walter K.; Mielke, Michelle M.; Velgos, Stefanie N.; Geda, Yonas E.; Knopman, David S.; and Petersen, Ronald C., "Association of pancreatic polypeptide with mild cognitive impairment varies by APOE ε4 allele" (2015).
-Neurology Articles.
+Neurology.
 385.